The Future (Steven Universe Future): Plot

 It has been several months since Steven's (Zach Callison) meltdown, wherein he became a monster as a result of repressed trauma.
 Now back to normal, Steven and his best friend Connie (Grace Rolek) discuss his plans to leave Beach City and travel the country; he has told everyone about his decision except the Gems.
 He worries about their reactions and hopes he can let them down easy.

 Steven shares homemade Cookie Cat ice cream sandwiches with Garnet (Estelle), Amethyst (Michaela Dietz), and Pearl (Deedee Magno Hall).
 The Gems sing the Cookie Cat advertising jingle, according to which the Cookie Cat mascot "left his family behind", allowing Steven to segue into his announcement that he's decided to move out the next day.
 He urges the Gems not to talk him out of his decision, but they seem to take his decision very lightly and are proud of him showing a desire to be independent.

 Bismuth (Miriam Hyman), Lapis (Jennifer Paz), and Peridot (Shelby Rabara) are distraught when he gives them the news.
 Steven gives them farewell gifts: his old pink shirt for Peridot, an art kit for Lapis, and the Crystal Gems' old battle flag for Bismuth.
 Later, Jasper (Kimberly Brooks) tries to insist on coming with him to protect him, but he assures her that he can protect himself.

 Back at the Temple, Steven gives Garnet, Amethyst, and Pearl their farewell gifts: Amethyst gets his old video games, Pearl his ukulele, and Garnet the wedding plan book he used to plan Ruby and Sapphire's wedding.
 All three accept the gifts nonchalantly, showing little concern about Steven's impending departure.
 Steven's father Greg (Tom Scharpling) tells him they are probably trying to be supportive.
 As his parting gift for Greg, Steven encourages his father to move into Steven's room in the beach house.

 Steven says his farewells, kisses Connie goodbye, and drives off toward his next destination, but soon stops the car and returns to confront the Gems, demanding to know why they are taking the situation so lightly.
 The Gems burst into tears and explain they didn't want their sad thoughts to prevent Steven from leaving.
 They assure him that, whatever happens in his future, they will be part of it.
 Everyone says they love each other, they give Steven one more goodbye, and he drives away to find his own future.
-The citizens of Beach City wave goodbye as Steven begins his road trip.
+The citizens of Beach City wave goodbye as Steven begins his road trip, marking the end of the series.